Welcome to Culture Discovery!

 After we married, we went on to start our family while living in Los Angeles.
-When we visited Italy, we stayed in a 380 year old country house that had been in Paola's family since it was built.
+When we visited Italy, we stayed in a 350 year old country house that had been in Paola's family since it was built.
 Paola's mother left the old house to us, which was in terrible disrepair.
 But over the years, we have been working on restoring it little by little, such that it has developed into an amazing country villa.
-We have named it 'Villa Eddarella' after Paola's mother.
-The house is our personal sanctuary, and we now spend between five and six months per year here.
+We named it 'Villa Eddarella' after Paola's mother, who passed away just before the restoration began.
+The villa is our personal sanctuary, and we now spend between three and four months per year here.

 We have two wonderful children who enjoy the kind of freedom here that they could never dream of back in in the states.
-Our daughter, Alyssa, speaks fluent Italian, and our son, Andrei, has decided that his mission in life is to teach English to everyone in Italy so that he doesn't have to speak Italian :-).
+Our daughter, Alyssa, speaks fluent Italian.
+She went on to get her degree in Hospitality management, worked within the company for years, and is now the company's CMO.
+Our son, Andrei, has decided that his mission in life is to teach English to everyone in Italy so that he doesn't have to speak Italian :-).

 About Paola...
 She attended a linguistic-focused high school that left her speaking four languages, including near perfect English.
 As a result of her excellent English, she met me while I was on vacation in Italy.
 After a couple years we were married, and I took her away from this wonderful place to live in a traffic-infested megalopolis...
 Los Angeles.

 She is a direct descendant of the Corsi family, who were one of the more important families in town for hundreds of years.
 During the time of Napoleon, her family emigrated from Corsica to Italy.
 They were land barons that owned much of the valley beneath Soriano.
 She is extremely proud of her hometown (rightfully so!) and can sit down and tell you stories about Soriano all day long that would keep you riveted.